Skip to Main Content

 A Comprehensive Breakdown of Fixer Responsibilities

-What does a fixer do on a day-to-day basis?
+What does a fixer do day to day?
 The scope is wider than most people expect.
-A production fixer's responsibilities span the entire production lifecycle, from the first scouting trip to the final gear return.
-Here is a detailed look at the tasks fixers handle.
+A production fixer's duties run across the whole production, from the first scouting trip to the final gear return.
+The tasks below show the work fixers handle.

 • [Filming permits](/services/pre-production/film-permit-acquisition/) — researching needs, preparing applications, setting up with local authorities, and managing renewals or amendments during production